 As a patient, I’m still learning to speak up for myself.
 I’ve discovered that the roots of explicit and implicit misogyny run deep and that re-programming these messages requires patience and persistence.

-Anxiety (and its corresponding sympathetic shift into fight-flight-freeze response) isn’t always a sign of pathology.
+Anxiety (and its corresponding sympathetic shift into fight-flight) isn’t always a sign of pathology.
 The sympathetic system mobilizes us to take action, and when that action brings resolution, we can return to a resting parasympathetic state, maintaining overall balance and homeostasis.
 If you are experiencing symptoms and don’t feel adequately heard, necessary action may include finding healthcare professionals who will hear you out and validate your experience.
 If they can’t help you find answers or solutions, speak up and ask for a referral to someone who can.
 Let your anxiety, anger or outrage fuel actions that move you closer to health and well-being.

 Feel free to practice speaking up in the comments below, or schedule a health consult with Dr. Lewan.